Ed-182/customer_template-master/README.md

 This project runs some simple exemplar models of jaffle_shop and an aditional one which has a deployment.yml to run every 12 hours through fivetran.

-It has also two packages installed: "tiktok_ads_source" & "tiktok_ads".
+It has also two fivetran packages installed: "tiktok_ads_source" & "tiktok_ads".
 Those run from 7 source tables stored on big query: "ad_history", "ad_report_hourly", "adgruop_history", "adgroup_reoprt_hourly", "advertiser",
 "campaign_history" & "campaign_report_hourly".
 Creates 14 staging tables & views and finally "tiktok_ads" throws
 5 final dashboards.